-- What subjects are you qualified and/or certified to teach? - Why did you choose your particular area of preparation? - Do you believe that your university has prepared you for teaching? - Name and evaluate two professional books that you have read within the last six months. - What kinds of experiences have you had which will be of help when you begin teaching? - Do you have experience with disadvantaged or minority group students? - Tell me about your student teaching or previous teaching experience. - How do you evaluate yourself as a teacher? - What do you have to offer that no other candidate has? - Why are you leaving your present position? - Why should we hire you? - What are your teaching strengths? - In what areas do you need to grow?
+- What subjects are you qualified and/or licensed to teach? - O Why did you choose your particular area of preparation? - o Discuss the ways in which your University has prepared you for teaching. - Name and evaluate two professional books that you have read in the last few months. - What kinds of experiences have you had which will be of help when you begin teaching? - o Do you have experience with disadvantaged or minority group students? - Tell me about your student teaching or previous teaching experience. - o How do you evaluate yourself as a teacher? - O What do you have to offer that no other candidate has? - O Why are you leaving your present position? - O Why should we hire you? - O What are your teaching strengths? - o In what areas do you need to grow?